fabianmartins/alienattack.workshop/README.md

 The config file for the downloaded application is invalid.

 ##### [Solution guidance]
-On Cloud9, open the file where you cloned the application, open the file `alienattack.application/resources/js/awsconfig.js`.
+On Cloud9, go to the folder where you have cloned the application and open the file `alienattack.application/resources/js/awsconfig.js`.
 It is going to have the following format:

 ~~~
 const DEBUG = true;